SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ## Introduction

-This chart bootstraps a SonarQube DCE Cluster with a PostgreSQL database.
+This helm chart bootstraps a SonarQube Data Center Edition cluster with a PostgreSQL database.

+The latest version of the chart installs the latest SonarQube version.

+To install the version of the chart for SonarQube 9.9 LTS, please read the section [below](#installing-the-lts-chart).
+Deciding between LTS and Latest?
+[This may help](https://www.sonarsource.com/products/sonarqube/downloads/lts/)

 Please note that this chart does NOT support SonarQube Community, Developer, and Enterprise Editions.